 Hope has been trained in the Picture Exchange Communication System (PECS), which allows children with little or no communication abilities a means of communicating non-verbally.
+She has also been trained in a sensory motor approach to treating apraxia.
 She is a member of the American Speech-Language Hearing Association.

 Daley graduated with a Bachelor of Science in Communication Disorders from the University of Central Arkansas in May, 2014.
 She then earned a Master of Arts in Speech-Language Pathology from Louisiana Tech University in May, 2016.
 Daley is known for her passion for working with children.
-In her spare time, she enjoys quilting, embroidery, reading and working out.
+In her spare time, she enjoys quilting, embroidery, reading and working out as well as kayaking and cheering on the St. Louis Cardinals with her husband.
 She also likes to support the Susan G. Komen Race for the Cure.
 When asked what super-human power she would possess, if possible, she said she would like the ability to become invisible when convenient.

 Daley has been trained in the Picture Exchange Communications System (PECS), which allows children who have little or no communication abilities a means of communicating non-verbally.
 She has been trained in Language Acquisition through Motor Planning (LAMP).
 LAMP focuses on giving the individual independent access to vocabulary on voice output Augmentative and Alternative Communication (AAC) devices that use consistent motor plans for accessing vocabulary.
 And, she has been trained in the STAR Program (Strategies for Teaching based on Autism Research).
 STAR uses ABA (Applied Behavior Analysis) instructional methods of discrete trial training, pivotal response training and teaching functional routines to help children with autism and other developmental disabilities and delays.
+She has also been trained in a sensory motor approach to treating apraxia.
 She is a member of the American Speech-Language Hearing Association.